Everything you need to know about Maras ice cream

 First and foremost, goat milk!
 The lack of any artificial additives underlines the naturalness of the Maraş ice cream.
 Secondly, the traditional Maraş ice cream also contains salep(which is extracted from the tubers of certain terrestrial orchid species) as a binding agent.

 Since certain terrestrial orchids and their derivatives are prohibited worldwide (or are subject to strict regulations), the Maras ice cream could not be imported from Turkey like other Turkish food products.

 The lack of salep as a binding agent can be compensated by using conventional binding agents such as guar gum and locust bean gum.
 In some cases, salep is also replaced by the cheaper tapioca starch.

 Where can you find traditional Maras ice cream in Australia?

-Some various shops and cafes specialise in Maras ice cream in Melbourne and Sydney.
+There are various shops and cafes that specialise in Maras ice cream in Melbourne and Sydney.

 Sydney's Auburn once was the home to an off-shoot of Turkish Mado, a famous Turkish maras ice cream chain, from late 90s and the early 2000s.
 Mado had become the go-to-place for everything you'd expect from a cafe in Istanbul; ice cream, baklava, Turkish tea & coffee and even more.
 However the restaurant shut down after 2010.